Orange Alert

 Sample of optional courses that could be substituted for CHI 201 by petition only:

-• On campus courses, such as LIT 300, Chinese literature or Chinese Film (taught in English, a total of one course in English could be petitioned to count)
+• On campus courses, such as LIT 311 and LIT 312, Chinese literature or Chinese Film (taught in English, a total of two courses English could be petitioned to count)

 Also, courses taken through study abroad through SU Abroad or other centers can also be considered, upon approval of Chinese minor advisor.
-Courses taught in English or another language could substitute for CHI 201 only.
 Courses taught fully in Mandarin could substitute for other minor requirements upon approval by Chinese minor advisor on SU campus.

 People